roman-milk/roman-milk.github.io/the-perfect-game.md

+===

- ****** The Perfect Game ****** byTx_Tall_Tales© The first one was obvious.
+The first one was obvious.
 Only Dave was nearly as tall as me.
 Just to be obnoxious, I ran both my hands down his chest, cupping his chest, then down his side to his butt, which I gave a squeeze.
 A giggle that I knew all too well came from my immediate right giving away Cheryl.
 After about 10 seconds Dave backed away from my touch.

  "Ok, I got that one," I said as I slid down.
 Reaching out with my two hands about waist high, I found Cheryl's waist.
 I slowly ran my hands up her sides, allowing my thumbs to brush the sides of her breasts.
 I ran my hands across her shoulders to her neck, and caressed her face.
 I brushed my thumb across her lips and she opened her mouth and took it in.
 With a lingering suck on my thumb she back away.